xolox/vim-easytags/README.md

 You have to explicitly enable this option because it should only be used while navigating around small directory trees.
 Imagine always having this option enabled and then having to edit a file in e.g. the root of your home directory: The `easytags.vim` plug-in would freeze Vim for a long time while you'd have to wait for Exuberant Cags to scan thousands of files...

 Note that when you enable this option the `easytags.vim` plug-in might ignore other options like `g:easytags_resolve_links`.
 This is an implementation detail which I intend to fix.

+### The `g:easytags_include_members` option

+Exuberant Ctags knows how to generate tags for struct/class members in C++ and Java source code but doesn't do so by default because it can more than double the size of your tags files, thus taking much longer to read/write the tags file.
+When you enable the `g:easytags_include_members` option from your [vimrc script][vimrc] (before the `easytags.vim` plug-in is loaded):

+    :let g:easytags_include_members = 1

+Exuberant Ctags will be instructed to include struct/class members using the `--extra=+q` command line argument and the `easytags.vim` plug-in will highlight them using the `cMember` highlighting group.
+Because most color schemes don't distinguish the [Identifier and Type](http://vimdoc.sourceforge.net/htmldoc/syntax.html#group-name) highlighting groups all members will now probably look like type definitions.
+You can change that by executing any of the following Vim commands (from your vimrc script, a file type plug-in, etc.):

+    " If you like one of the existing styles you can link them: highlight link cMember Special

+    " You can also define your own style if you want: highlight cMember gui=italic

 ### The `g:easytags_resolve_links` option